 Sometimes a humidifier can do more harm than good.

-Lately, Muth & Company crews are inspecting many homes with moisture issues in walls, ceilings and windows.
-We are finding that many of these problems are from humidifiers being set too high.
+Muth & Company crews are inspecting many homes with moisture issues in walls, ceilings, and windows.
+We are finding that many of these problems are from a humidifier being set too high.

-During the Ohio winter, humidifiers come in handy to moisten dry air that results from the constant use of home heating systems.
-This dry air can dry out and irritate your eyes, throat and lungs.
+During the Ohio winter, a humidifier comes in handy to moisten dry air that results from the constant use of home heating systems.
+This dry air can dry out and irritate your eyes, throat, and lungs.
 Dry skin is another problem.

 If the humidity is too high in a home, mold and dust mites may thrive.
 Both are common causes of allergies.
 Health issues that can arise from a humidifier include allergies, asthma flair-ups, coughs, flu-like symptoms, and lung and sinus infections.
 Mold also causes an unpleasant smell and can discolor surfaces.
 Here are other problems that result from the overuse of humidifiers.